 How does the application process work?

-Earlham only accepts the Common Application and there is no application fee.
-There are three application deadlines for first-year students.
+Earlham accepts the Common Application and there is no application fee.
+There are two application deadlines for first-year students.
 Applicants must submit all of the required information in order to be considered for admission.
-Decisions are communicated by letter.
-Student responses need to be received by January 15 for Early Decision and May 1 for Early Action and Regular Decision.
+Decisions are communicated online through the application status portal and by letter.
+Student responses need to be received by March 1 for Early Decision and May 1 for Regular Decision.

 What do I need to know about financial aid?

-How is information about admissions and financial aid communicated?
+How is information about admission and financial aid communicated?

-Most of the communications from admissions are sent to your child via e-mail.
-It is important for the admissions office to have a valid e-mail address and for that e-mail account to be checked regularly.
-Admissions decision letters and some other communications are sent through regular mail.
-Financial aid information and awards are communicated via e-mail, your child's Earlham Connect page (prior to admission), or the Heart (Earlham's on-line portal for admitted students).
+Most of the communications from the Admissions Office are sent to your child via email.
+It is important for the Admission Office to have a valid e-mail address and for that e-mail account to be checked regularly.
+Admissions Office decision letters are released online through an application status portal.
+Financial aid information and awards are communicated via email.
+Admitted students receive paper copies of the letter of admission and the financial aid award through the regular mail.

 What is involved in new student orientation?

-New students arrive on campus about five days prior to the first day of classes.
+New students arrive on campus about four days prior to the first day of classes.
 During that time they participate in a number of activities, panels, and events (designed and led by current students and faculty) to help introduce them to both the academic and residential life of the College.
-Whether meeting and/ or dining with their academic advisers, gathering on their halls with other new students, exploring the city of Richmond through community service projects, learning about Earlham's community code from student government representatives, or "getting connected" to the internet, students will easily make their transition to college.
-There are activities planned for parents, too, during the first two days following a student's arrival for orientation.
-A full schedule of New Student Orientation activities for both the student and her/his parents is provided during the summer prior to the students' arrival on campus.
+Whether meeting and/ or dining with their academic advisers, gathering on their halls with other new students, exploring the city of Richmond through community service projects, or learning about Earlham's community code from student government representatives, students will easily make their transition to college.
+There are activities planned for parents, too, during the first day following a student's arrival for orientation.
+A full schedule of New Student Orientation activities for both students and parents is provided prior to the students' arrival on campus.